pasdo501/conway-cpp/README.md

     The simulation can be stopped before it's completed by terminating the program, closing the window, or pressing the Escape key.

 - There are also a couple of older versions of the program, kept for comparison.
 No graphical component has been implemented for these yet.

+## General Notes

+- This implementation has currently only been tested on Linux (Ubuntu 18.04.1).

 ## Memory Leak Notes